Facebook changes its company name to Meta - Local News 8

 Zuckerberg, who said he loved studying classics in school, said the name was inspired by the Greek word meta, which means "beyond."
 "For me, it symbolizes that there is always more to build."

-Facebook did not announce any executive changes on Thursday.
-But on Zuckerberg’s personal Facebook page, his job title was changed to: “Founder and CEO at Meta.”

-When asked by The Verge if he would remain CEO at Facebook in the next 5 years, he said: “Probably.
-I don’t have a specific date how long I want to be doing this for.
-I guess what I could say is I’m very excited about the next chapter of what we’re doing.”

-Zuckerberg kicked off the big product event by teasing a series of new social, gaming and workplace concepts for the metaverse — and by acknowledging the optics of focusing on such products amid renewed scrutiny of the company.
+He kicked off the big product event by teasing a series of new social, gaming and workplace concepts for the metaverse -- and by acknowledging the optics of focusing on such products amid renewed scrutiny of the company.

 "I know that some people will say that this isn't a time to focus on the future, and I want to acknowledge that there are important issues to work on in the present.
 There always will be," Zuckerberg said.
 "So for many people, I'm just not sure there ever will be a good time to focus on the future.
 But I also know that there are a lot of you who feel the same way that I do."